retowuest/autoMrP/README.md

 # autoMrP
-autoMrP improves the prediction performance of multilevel regression with post-stratification (MrP) by combining a number of machine learning methods through ensemble bayesian model averaging (EBMA).
+autoMrP improves the prediction performance of multilevel regression with post-stratification (MrP) by combining a number of machine learning methods through ensemble Bayesian model averaging (EBMA).
+The full discussion can be found here: Broniecki, Leemann, and Wüest.
+2020.
+"Improving Multilevel Regression with Post-Stratification Through Machine Learning (autoMrP)."
+Journal of Politics, conditionally accepted.

 ## Installation
 Step 1) autoMrP depends on EBMAforecast which is currently unavailable on cran.
 To install EBMAforecast run the following code.